 Gonzo’s eyes flicked back to the egg.
 “I dunno man…”

 Ricky didn’t know either.
-He eyed the steaming, pulsating oval in the middle of the muck, then decided fuck it—why not?
-This wasn’t Iraq or Afghanistan; this was like the beginning of a cheesy eighties horror movie.
+He eyed the steaming, pulsing oval, then decided fuck it—why not?
+This wasn’t Iraq or Afghanistan; this was like the start of a cheesy horror movie.